Tatra 12

-The Tatra 12 is a model of vintage automobile made by Czech manufacturer Tatra.
-It was manufactured between 1926 and 1933.
+The Tatra 12 is an automobile produced by Czech manufacturer Tatra between 1926 and 1933.
 It was replaced by the Tatra 57 in 1932.

-All Czech car manufacturers were making large and expensive cars at the beginning of the 1920s, which only the rich could afford.
-Some companies tried to introduce an inexpensive design, which would be affordable for the middle class.
-Tatra's solution to this was the Tatra 11, to which the Tatra 12 was the successor.
+At the beginning of the 1920s, Czech car manufacturers were focusing on producing large and expensive cars which only the rich could afford.
+Some companies began to introduce less expensive designs, intending them to be affordable for the middle class.
+Tatra entered this market with the Tatra 11, to which the Tatra 12 was the successor.

 Design

-Hans Ledwinka, Tatra's designer, came up with a revolutionary idea of a backbone tube chassis, which he introduced on the Tatra 11.
+Hans Ledwinka, Tatra's designer, came up with the revolutionary idea of a backbone tube chassis, which he introduced on the Tatra 11.
 The Tatra 12 followed the same principles, which had the differential and final drive with swing half-axles mounted at the rear of the backbone tube.
 The gearbox has 4 forward gears and 1 reverse gear.
 The engine is mounted on top of the gearbox, and the two are then mounted on the front of the backbone tube.

 The engine is a petrol flat two cylinder which is, notably, air-cooled.
 Thanks to this the expensive and heavy radiators could be avoided.
 This was an excellent idea at the time, when antifreeze was rather problematic.

 The front axle has transverse leaf spring suspension.
 While the Tatra 11 had drum brakes only on the rear wheels, the Tatra 12 has drum brakes all around.

 The two-door four seat saloon had nickel-plated (later chrome-plated) cantilever tubular steel front seats, with folding backrests installed.
 These inspired Mart Stam to design his own cantilever chair.